onqtam/headjack/docs/why/10_COOPERATION.md

 https://prnt.sc/o5LZhIhNqIFX

 > "A cooperative enterprise.
 Co-, together + operari, work.
 Acting in concert.
-Coordinating individual behavior in pursuit of shared goals." - [Kevin Simler](https://meltingasphalt.com/minimum-viable-superorganism/#:~:text=a%20cooperative%20enterprise.%20Co%2D%2C%20together%20%2B%20operari%2C%20work.%20Acting%20in%20concert.%20Coordinating%20individual%20behavior%20in%20pursuit%20of%20shared%20goals.)
+Coordinating individual behavior in pursuit of shared goals." - [Kevin Simler](https://meltingasphalt.com/minimum-viable-superorganism/)

 > "Nature promotes cooperation, collaboration, and synergy because it is thermodynamically beneficial for all parties, and for that reason, synergistic collective configurations will eventually be discovered by any many-component system that is exploring various states or configurations through the blind-variation-and-selective-retention mechanism.
 Organisms only compete until they finally figure out that working together makes everyone’s task easier, and that goes for humans too." - [Bobby Azarian](https://twitter.com/BobbyAzarian)

-> "If a zero-sum mindset is what we're wired for, positive-sumness has to be learned." - [The Rise of Positive-Sum Thinking, by Erik Torenberg](https://eriktorenberg.substack.com/p/the-rise-of-positive-sum-thinking#:~:text=If%20a%20zero%2Dsum%20mindset%20is%20what%20we%27re%20wired%20for%2C%20positive%2Dsumness%20has%20to%20be%20learned.)

-> "Non-zero-sumness (NZS) is the evolution of culture toward deeper and vaster social complexity—an increasing intertwining of our fates.
-In other words, the growing extent to which we become interdependent on each other." - [The Rise of Positive-Sum Thinking, by Erik Torenberg](https://eriktorenberg.substack.com/p/the-rise-of-positive-sum-thinking#:~:text=Non%2Dzero%2Dsumness%20(NZS)%20is%20the%20evolution%20of%20culture%20toward%20deeper%20and%20vaster%20social%20complexity%E2%80%94an%20increasing%20intertwining%20of%20our%20fates.%20In%20other%20words%2C%20the%20growing%20extent%20to%20which%20we%20become%20interdependent%20on%20each%20other.)
+> "If a zero-sum mindset is what we're wired for, positive-sumness has to be learned....
+Non-zero-sumness (NZS) is the evolution of culture toward deeper and vaster social complexity—an increasing intertwining of our fates.
+In other words, the growing extent to which we become interdependent on each other." - [The Rise of Positive-Sum Thinking, by Erik Torenberg](https://eriktorenberg.substack.com/p/the-rise-of-positive-sum-thinking)

 > "Just as blueprints don't necessarily specify blue buildings, selfish genes don't necessarily specify selfish organisms.
 As we shall see, sometimes the most selfish thing a gene can do is build a selfless brain.
 Genes are a play within a play, not the interior monologue of the players." - [Steven pinker](https://www.goodreads.com/quotes/122032-just-as-blueprints-don-t-necessarily-specify-blue-buildings-selfish-genes)